ghif/langchain-tutorial/README.md

-# langchain-tutorial
+# LangChain Tutorial
-Some code examples using LangChain to develop generative AI-based apps
+This repository contains some code examples using LangChain in Python to develop generative AI-based applications.
+These codes are the byproduct of my personal learning from the following course: https://learn.deeplearning.ai/langchain.